junga-com/bg-core/readme.md

  * import: system for importing (aka sourcing) bash libraries.
    See man(3) import  (you need to specify the section like man -s3 import)
  * options processing: easy, idiomatic options processing syntax that supports short and long options both with and without arguments and short option concatenation.
+Works for functions and commands.
  * in-place cmdline argument completion: your script provides the completion data to bash so that the syntax is maintained in one place
    See man(3) _bgbc-complete-viaCmdDelegation, man(3) oob_printBashCompletion, and man(3) oob_invokeOutOfBandSystem
  * simple text template expansion against the linux environment variables